Yag000/quick-links-rofi/README.md

 - **Customizable Appearance**: Apply your own Rofi theme using a theme path.
 - **Custom Separators**: Use any character as a separator between link names and URLs.
 - **Browser Choice**: Select your preferred web browser to open links.
-- **i3 Integration**: Optional i3 window manager support for better workflow integration.
+- **Workspace switching**: Optional window manager support for better workflow integration, in particular i3 is built-in.
 - **Configuration File Support**: Manage settings through a configuration file for a more persistent setup.

 ## Usage